juntao/arenztopia/content/news/Issue 35.md

 ## Coronavirus Report
 By Owen Miyazoi

-Cases are at a low number of 5 with 0 deaths in the past 3 months.
-10 million people have been vaccinated.
-40 million people are still waiting for their vaccine, and experst believe they are on track to arrive at the goal of May 15th.
+Cases are at an all-time low of just 5, while deaths remain at 0.
+10 million people have been vaccinated, and 40 million people are still waiting for the vaccine.
+This huge jump in vaccinations comes after a "Call to Action" by Dr. Johannes Peterson (the Arenztopian Officer of Health), and President Avila.
+Experts believe that we are on track to meet the goal of all adults vaccinated by May 15th.

 ## Feature: Akio Benjiro
 By Lorenzo Avila and Tony Yuan